Freiling87/BunnyMod/Notes - Ideas.md

 - Trampoline - Does annoying jumping behavior.
 I hate it already.
 - Other Objects - Simply for visual variety when making custom chunks.
 Statues, park benches, filing cabinets, glass tables, office chairs, paintings, gym equipment, beer taps, curtains, etc.

-## Object interactions
+## Tampering Overhaul
-- Tampering
+- Objects
   - Air Conditioning Unit - Tamper to Release Gas without access to main computer (not sure about this one).
   - Toilet - Tamper to...?
 Maybe spray water like hydrant, useful for keeping hallways clear.
 Or maybe some other behavior, not sure yet.
   - Bed - Fucking explode if someone tries to sleep in it
 - Alarms on Chests/Safes, Doors & Windows
+  - Generation
+    - Placed on Exterior doors & windows only
-	- Common in high-security chunks.
+    - Chunk Level is a factor in chance
-	- If one is present, interacting will give you a chance to attempt to disarm the alarm.
-This might use a tool (wire cutters?) as a bonus to success.
-	- You can hack them, of course, or disable them from a computer.
+    - Number of Cameras in chunk might be a good estimate of chunk security.
+  - Disabling
+    - Raw attempt to disarm, 50%.
+    - Use Wire Cutters for a 100% chance.
+    - Hack
+    - Disable from Computer
-	- Or, you can just open or destroy the object and set the alarm off.
+    - Destroy the object and set the alarm off.
-	- This would add a small, simple layer to intrusion that currently is sort of a glaring omission in terms of portraying real-world stuff.
+    - Hire a Worker to tamper for you.
+- Wire Cutters
+  - 100% chance to disable Cameras
+  - Add 100% disabling of Turrets

 ## Special Abilities
 - Beggar | 2 Points | Beg random people for something.
 Either get a food item or cigarettes.
 50/50 Chance.
 Success will make Agent friendly, failure will annoy them.